-Feeling uncertain about whether you want to continue with your study?
+Feeling unsure about continuing your study?
 Not sure if you’re in the right degree?
-Perhaps life is presenting challenges that make continuing at university difficult.

 At USC we are here to support you and help you to access all the options available to you before making your final decision.

-If you are considering changing your degree visit How to change your program for information.
+If you are considering changing your degree visit How to change your program for information and important dates.

-While cancelling your study may seem like a quick and easy solution to the problem, it is important to understand your alternatives and the implications of leaving your study at this time.
+While cancelling your study may seem like a quick and easy solution, it is important to understand your alternatives and the implications of leaving your study at this time.

 Refer to the information below to identify how we can assist you.